Cistern/catena/README.md

 Catena is a storage engine for time series data.

+Documentation
+---
+Extensive documentation is not available yet, but there are a few resources you can use to learn more:

+1. Original blog post introduction Catena: http://misfra.me/state-of-the-state-part-iii
+2. Time series storage slide deck: https://speakerdeck.com/preetamjinka/time-series-storage

 Disclaimer
 ---
 Catena is just a prototype at the moment. **It's not ready for you to use.**